tonethar/IGME-430-Spring-2021/projects/project-1.md

    **6) Other:**

 - All of these information "calls"  (getting data, posting data, checking for updates, etc) must be done through Ajax and your web API
 - It is okay to keep your API data in "memory only" for this project:
   - this does mean that user added data will go away after each server reload, which is roughly 30 minutes on Heroku
   - NB - we will be learning MongoDB for the next project
 - Static files (such as HTML, CSS, Client JS, Images, Videos, etc) MUST be delivered from your Nodejs server (For example, NOT hosted on banjo, and delivered via a link)
-    - Direct calls to GET requests in the browser location box or via Postman must work correctly
+- Direct calls to GET requests in the browser location box or via Postman must work correctly:
   - We will be testing `POST` requests with your `<form>` and via Postman
   - We will be testing `HEAD` requests via Postman

 <a id="experience-requirements" />